mayank-0407/GetPlaced-Main/README.md

 - Shortlist candidates efficiently and manage the entire recruitment process through our platform.
 - Provide feedback and reviews to strengthen the internship ecosystem.

-# Why Web-I?
+# Why GetPlaced?

-Simplicity and Efficiency: Our platform is designed for ease of use, making it simple for both students and employers to navigate and utilize its features effectively.
+Simplicity and Efficiency: Our platform is designed for ease of use, making it simple for students and employers to navigate and utilize its features effectively.

 Diversity and Inclusivity: We are committed to promoting diversity and inclusivity in the workplace by connecting students from all backgrounds with internship opportunities.

 # How to Use?
 - virtualenv env
 - git clone <http-link>
-- cd repo/Web-I
+- cd repo/GetPlaced-Main
 - pip3 install -r requirements.txt
 - python manage.py runserver
 - OR